zowe/zac/process/example_governance.md

-*To be approved by Open Mainframe Project TSC*

-*NOTE: This document is intended to provide an example governance structure for any Open Mainframe Project project to consider as a starting point.
-All projects hosted by Open Mainframe Project are not bound by these governance polices, but in absence of any prior governance structure should consider this as a recommended structure*

 # Overview

 This project aims to be governed in a transparent, accessible way for the benefit of the community.
 All participation in this project is open and not bound to corporate affilation.
 Participants all our bound the project's Code of Conduct.